Download the University Honors brochure to learn more.

-How can you capture the essence and the value of the experience you undertook?
+How can you capture the essence and the value of the experience you undertook in a concise but meaningful way?
 Our hope is that you document your learning in the most appropriate way, which may vary across experiences.
+It is important to note that you must cite any work you reference or sample from another source.
+Additionally, you must also remember to avoid posting any proprietary or confidential information (find out more here).
 This framework should be used as a guide and a minimum set of expectations to use when approaching the documentation process.

 The University Honors advising team will review learning portfolios beginning on July 1, as part of the annual honors status check process.
 Please us know if you have any questions or concerns.